Java Merge Example

 Step 5: Running the Program

 Save the Java file and run the program.
-Make sure the input files (“sample1.txt”, “sample2.txt”) are present in the project directory.
-After execution, you should see the “Text files combined successfully.” message in the console.
+Ensure the input files (sample1.txt, sample2.txt) are in the project directory.
+After execution, the console will display “Text files combined successfully.”

 Step 6: Verifying the Result

-Check the project directory for the newly created “merged.txt” file.
-Open it to confirm that the contents of the input files have been successfully combined into a single file.
+Locate the newly created merged.txt file in the project folder and open it to confirm that the contents of the source files have been combined correctly.

 Ask a Question